Last reviewed on by

-Today’s post and posts to follow will consist of The STD Project’s STD Briefs.
+Today’s post and posts to follow will consist of The STI Project’s STD Briefs.
 These briefs are intended to give readers (specifically those readers who weren’t aware many of these STDs existed) an overview of each STD, their commonality, treatment options, and diagnostic tests available.

 Donovanosis Symptoms, Test & Treatment

 Common?
 Rare – about 100 cases reported per year in the US

 Symptoms Beefy, red ulcers that bleed easily to the touch – can be easily mistaken for Chancroid or LGV